Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 ## Prerequisites

 - A router or advanced switch that supports virtual networks and network rules (this can also be done with Azure networks and rules not covered here).
 The following configuration is assumed to have been previously setup.
+If you use different IP addresses/ranges in your environment, you'll need to make corresponding adaptations to the instructions throughout this article.
   - Virtual Networks:
     - Level 4: 192.168.104.0/24
     - Level 3: 192.168.103.0/24